QTDUadmin/QTDUsite/content/home/welcome.md

   css_style: null
   css_class: null
 ---
-Quantum Thermodynamics Down Under (QTDU) will be back for 2024!
+We are delighted to announce that Quantum Thermodynamics Down Under (QTDU) will be back for 2024!

 QTDU2024 will be a 4-day in-person conference situated in Brisbane, Australia, and an opportunity for all of us to share our research, foster collaborations with fellow researchers in quantum thermodynamics within Australia and our region of the globe, and reinforce connections made at last year's inaugural event.